jkroepke/blog/content/posts/the-false-security-of-pinned-github-actions-commit-hashes/index.md

 description = 'An exploit reveals a hidden security flaw in GitHub Actions.
 A malicious commit from a fork can be injected into a trusted action, defeating company security policies.
 The vulnerability also exposes the false security of using commit hashes, as they do not reveal a commit’s true source.
-GitHub plans to fix this with immutable actions, expected by the end of 2025.' categories = ['GitHub'] tags = ['CI/CD', 'GitHub', 'Security'] hiddenFromHomePage = false hiddenFromSearch = false featuredImage = 'images/wttr-github-actions.png'
+GitHub plans to fix this with immutable actions, expected by the end of 2025.' categories = ['GitHub'] tags = ['CI/CD', 'GitHub', 'Security'] hiddenFromHomePage = true hiddenFromSearch = true featuredImage = 'images/wttr-github-actions.png'
 +++